 Cheating the Emergency Fund Rules for Couples

 Having two incomes that can each independently pay all of the bills is the ideal scenario.
-In that case the only reason to tap into the emergency fund would be for a very large unexpected expense or when two jobs are lost.
+In that case, the only reason to tap into the emergency fund would be for a substantial unexpected expense or when two jobs are lost.